czi-finance/wrds_sample_code/src/crsp_monthly.md

+The code below compiles a panel that contains monthly stock information.

 ```sas
 /* only include stocks that are ordinary common shares issued by companies incorporated in the US and listed on the NYSE, AMEX, or NASDAQ */
 %let msenames_std_filter = (shrcd in (10 , 11) and exchcd in (1 , 2 , 3));